Indigenous Education Strategy Newsletter - Issue 6

 Establish NT-wide age benchmarks for numeracy, writing, reading, phonemic awareness and sight words

-• Three tools have been selected to ensure the Department of Education has a quality literacy and numeracy age benchmark assessment system.
+Three tools have been selected to ensure the department has a quality literacy and numeracy age benchmark assessment system.
 The tools selected are:

 The first round of PAT testing took place in May 2015, establishing the bench marks.
 The second round of testing was completed in October 2015 with results and data available in January 2016.